NichHarris/rush-hour-state-space-search/README.md

   --analysis, -a
 ```

->Note: The input file to be used should be stored under the `/input` directory
+>Note: The input file to be used should be stored under the `/input` directory.\n
 >The directory does not need to be referenced when running the script, just the file name

 The options ``` -a, --analysis``` is used to run the program in analysis mode